ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 Please note that the example file contains also examples how output files for different models could be easily processed.

-3. Step 3: Specify the data
+Step 3: Specify the data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The tests are currently designed to work most efficiently.
 This is why the default testing implementation is based on generated synthetic data of small size.
-The generation of such synthetic testing data is acomplished by using the the `dummydata <https://github.com/pygeo/dummydata>`_ package.
+The generation of such synthetic testing data is acomplished by using the `dummydata <https://github.com/pygeo/dummydata>`_ package.
 For a detailed documentation of the capabilities of this package, see in its documentation.

-What is important is, that you identify the variables (e.g. precipitation) that are expected as input within the diagnostic to be tested.
+Now, it is important that you identify the variables (e.g. precipitation) that are expected as input within the diagnostic to be tested.
 You need to tell the class for testing which fields are supposed to be generated and which kind of characteristics they are expected to have.

 If you have a look to the `get_field_definitions()` function, you will recognize that a dictionary `r` is generated.
 This dictionary contains all relevant information that tells the testing routine how the test data should be generated.